nurtext/proxmox-glances/README.md

 # How to install Glances on Proxmox - the correct way

-Background: Messing with the externally managed Python 3 packages on Proxmox isn't recommendet and seem to break functionality.
+Background: Messing with the externally managed Python 3 packages on Proxmox isn't recommended and seem to break functionality.
 At least that's why I experienced after installing Glances (the traditional way) and in combination with networking setting IP addresses using `ifupdown2`.
 My assumption therefore is that the Python dependencies required by Glances somehow interfere with the dependencies managed by Proxmox.

 This installation method uses `pipx` in order to create an isolated environment for Glances to run in.